BotYue/CSE-398-25Sp-SU/Lab Note Collection/Week 3 Pi set-up.md

 🎉 **Check Point 1**
 <br>Show lab staff once you successfully enter the Desktop screen of the Pi.
+<br>Return the SD card reader to lab staff.

 ## 4. Check Software in your Pi
 - [ ] **Install Pi-Apps**